-- 2 Tbsp. garlic-infused olive oil
+- 2 tablespoons garlic-infused olive oil

-- 1 Tbsp. finely chopped ginger
+- 1 tablespoon finely chopped fresh ginger

 - ½ to 1 jalapeno pepper, sliced in half (optional)

-- 1 (15 oz.) can lentils, drained and rinsed
+- 1 (15-ounce) can lentils, drained and rinsed

-- ½ cup canned coconut milk
+- ½ cup full-fat canned coconut milk + ¼ cup water

-- 1 tsp. ground turmeric
+- 1 teaspoon ground turmeric

-- ¾ tsp. garam masala
+- ¾ teaspoon garam masala

-- ½ tsp. ground cumin
+- ½ teaspoon ground cumin

-- ½ tsp. ground coriander
+- ½ teaspoon ground coriander

-- Cooked basmati rice
+Serving Suggestion: Cooked rice

 - Add canned lentils, coconut milk, water, turmeric, garam masala, cumin, and coriander.
 Stir to mix.
 Bring mixture to a brief boil.
 Reduce heat to low, cover, and let simmer for at least 5 minutes, stirring occasionally.
-Remove jalapeno pepper halves, stir in lime juice, and season to taste with salt.
-Serve warm over basmati rice with optional garnishes.

 - Category: Main Dish